Red Light Therapy For Dogs: What’s It About?

 Near-infrared light can go deep into tissue and that can make it helpful for joint pain or issues with injuries.

-Conditions Light Therapy Can Help In Dogs
+Conditions Light Therapy Can Help in Dogs

 Light therapy can really be helpful for dogs dealing with pain or arthritis.
 It can also help injuries heal more quickly or bring relief if they’re in pain.
 Some people use red light therapy for hot spots or eczema for their dogs, and others use light therapy to help with allergy symptoms as well.